-Joseph Kasprzyk is an assistant professor in the Civil Environmental and Architectural Engineering Department at the University of Colorado Boulder.
+Joseph Kasprzyk is an associate professor in the Civil Environmental and Architectural Engineering Department at the University of Colorado Boulder.
 His research advances multi-objective decision making and model diagnostics for engineering problems.
 Areas of focus include water resources planning and management, environmental engineering applications, and advancing methodological contributions to decision making and optimization under uncertainty.
-Current research projects in his group include creating a framework for improved water quality under extreme climate events, incorporating hydrologic forecasting for water resources management in Chile, robust decision making for the Colorado River Basin, developing a novel decision support framework for creating sustainable building materials, and using global sensitivity analysis and data analysis to better understand rates of reservoir sedimentation in water supply reservoirs.
+Current research projects in his group include robust decision making for the Colorado River Basin, machine learning methods for classifying dam hazard risk, and novel methods for analyzing the water-energy nexus.

 many objective optimization, model diagnostics, deep uncertainty, environmental change, water resources planning and management